robclark56/RaspiBolt-Extras/RB_extra_unlock_PK.md

   * A static public [Fully Qualified Domain Name=FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name).
 This can be provided using a [Dynamic DNS Service](https://en.wikipedia.org/wiki/Dynamic_DNS).

 # SECURITY #
+As the RaspiBolt is probably more secure than your webserver, all password encryption and decryption is done on the RaspiBolt.

 In these instructions,
  * Your wallet password is not be stored anywhere in plain text; it is stored encrypted (using a Private Key) on the webserver.
  * The Public Key (decryption key) is stored on the webserver.